-Virtual reality is defined as a 3D interactive environment designed by computer programs and it is linked to virtual reality glasses.
-The virtual reality surrounds the user and transports him into a virtual world that seems real.
+Virtual Reality (VR) is defined as a 3D interactive environment designed by computer programs and it is linked to virtual reality glasses.
+The VR surrounds the user and transports him into a virtual world that seems real.

-Virtual reality may be a fantasy or an embodiment of the real world, and we can deal with this virtual reality through the interactions between the virtual environment and the user’s senses and responses.
+VR may be a fantasy or an embodiment of the real world, and we can deal with this VR through the interactions between the virtual environment and the user’s senses and responses.

-The technique of virtual reality is divided into two different forms:
+The technique of VR is divided into two different forms:

 The first is through the use of self-operated glasses without using the smartphone, and the other form is the glasses that need a smartphone to work, which is the most widespread form today.

 In 1936, Gernsback designed, TV goggles, or Tele iGlass, a pocket-sized portable battery-operated TV with a separate screen for each eye; much like the 3D virtual reality glasses now.
 At that time, the device presented an experiment described by ‘Life’ Magazine as “one of the new Mars experiments.”
 Those glasses, weighing just 140 grams (less than a third of a pound), contained small tubes of cathode rays and a pair of antennas (such as those found on the surface of old traditional television sets) protruding from its upper surface.

 Despite the simplicity of this invention compared with the VR techniques at the present, it was a wonderful invention in the thirties and has been considered to be the basis of today’s virtual reality technology.

 The HTC Vive glasses now allow access to the virtual world without the need to connect directly to platforms, making it easy to move.
 It is also equipped with a battery that operates for 90 minutes continuously.

 Oculus also designed the “Oculus Rift,” a high-resolution and wide-angle device.
 The device contains a group of sensors and lights and operates through the computer on the Microsoft system.